Germany: Several injured in knife attack on train | DW | 06.11.2021

 German Federal Police on Saturday said there was a knife attack on a train in the southern German state of Bavaria resulting in several injuries.

-The train was travelling near Neumarkt between the cities of Regensburg and Nuremberg at the time of the incident.
+The train was traveling near Neumarkt between the cities of Regensburg and Nuremberg at the time of the incident.

-Bild newspaper said three people were injured, two seriously.
+Germany's Bild tabloid newspaper said three people were injured, two seriously.
 None of the injuries are thought to be life-threatening.

 The attacker has been arrested, police said later, and the threat is over.